-We determine allowances for those accounts that are TDR based on the discounted present value of cash flows expected to be collected over the life of those accounts.
+We determine allowances for those accounts that are TDR based on the discounted present value of cash flows expected to be collected over the life of those accounts based primarily on the performance of TDR loans over the last 24 months.
 The cash flows are discounted based on the weighted-average effective interest rate of the TDR accounts.
 The excess of the carrying amount over the discounted cash flow amount is recorded as an allowance for loss on those accounts.